canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

 -------------------------------

-At this point, MAAS should be installed and configured; however, it's worth verifying the most important options in the MAAS Web UI.
+At this point, MAAS should be installed and configured; however, it's worth verifying the most important options in the MAAS web UI.
 You may also want to modify a few settings.
 To do so, follow these steps:

 #.
-Verify you can access the MAAS Dashboard:
+Verify you can access the MAAS web UI:

    -  Launch a browser and point it to \http://172.16.0.1/MAAS (your internal port).